 Medici Chapels

-There are dozens of famous tombs in Florence, but to see most of the Medici in one place you need to visit the Basilica di San Lorenzo.
-There are two chapels there, called the Medici Chapels, which are the final resting places for several members of the family.
+Florence contains dozens of famous tombs, but to see most of the Medici in one place, you need to visit the Basilica di San Lorenzo.
+The church houses two chapels, called the Medici Chapels, which serve as the final resting places for several family members.

-The first, the New Sacristy, has two enormous sarcophagi (with sculptures by Michelangelo) for two lesser-known Medici—Giuliano di Lorenzo and Lorenzo di Piero.
+The first, the New Sacristy, contains two enormous sarcophagi (with sculptures by Michelangelo) for two lesser-known Medici—Giuliano di Lorenzo and Lorenzo di Piero.
 Two more tombs, for Lorenzo “Il Magnifico” and his brother Giuliano, were never built.
 Their bodies lie, instead, under the altar near the entry.
-The founder of the Medici dynasty, Giovanni di Bicci de’ Medici, is also buried underfoot in the New Sacristy—in the center of the room.
+The founder of the Medici dynasty, Giovanni di Bicci de’ Medici, also rests underfoot in the New Sacristy—in the center of the room.

-There are tombs and funerary monuments to Medici Grand Dukes in the Chapel of the Princes, the second Medici Chapel, though six tombs are empty (the remains are actually in the basilica’s crypt).
-This octagonal chapel is lined with colorful slabs of marble and stone, topped by a dome that, from the exterior, resembles the one on the city’s cathedral.
-Construction started in the early 17th century but work continued through the mid-19th century.
+You will find tombs and funerary monuments to Medici Grand Dukes in the Chapel of the Princes, the second Medici Chapel, though six tombs remain empty (the remains are actually in the basilica’s crypt).
+This octagonal chapel features colorful slabs of marble and stone, topped by a dome that, from the exterior, resembles the one on the city’s cathedral.
+Construction started in the early 17th century, but work continued through the mid-19th century.

-There are also some 50 members of the Medici family in the basilica’s crypt, including Cosimo the Elder, who asked that his friend, Donatello, be buried nearby.
+Additionally, some 50 members of the Medici family lie in the basilica’s crypt, including Cosimo the Elder, who asked that his friend, Donatello, be buried nearby.

 Other Major Sights in Florence with Ties to the Medici